-Chris Hildebrand wrote the information on this page about the effect of children’s college costs on alimony in Arizona to ensure everyone has access to information about alimony laws in Arizona.
+Chris Hildebrand wrote the information on this page about what effect does children’s college costs have on alimony in Arizona to ensure everyone has access to information about alimony laws in Arizona.
 Chris is a family law attorney at Hildebrand Law, PC.
 He has over 24 years of Arizona family law experience and has received multiple awards, including US News and World Report “Top Arizona Divorce Attorneys”, Phoenix Magazine “Top Divorce Law Firms”, and Arizona Foothills Magazine “Best of the Valley” award.
 He believes the policies and procedures he uses to get his clients through a divorce should all be guided by the principles of honesty, integrity, and actually caring about what his clients are going through.